dastgirp/eBG/README.md

             ExtendedBG-char
         (All other files are just includes)
     SQL:
-        1) Execute the file sql-files/main.sql on your SQL Server
+        1) Execute the file sql-files/bg_main.sql on your SQL Server Optional(If VIRT_GUILD is commented from eBG_Common.h):
+        1) To be executed only IF VIRT_GUILD is commented from eBG_common.h,
+            a) Execute the file sql-files/bg_guild.sql